MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 Remember that you will also have you update your <code>gyre.in</code> file for the new LOGS directory names.
 </p></details></hint>

 As you are adding in your parameters in the Google spreadsheet, keep an eye on how the plots for the different mass fractions are changing.
-At what value of $D_{\rm env,0}$ do you start to see a change in the surface abundances?
-How does this depend on the choice of $n$?
+At what value of  <i>D</i><sub>env, 0</sub> do you start to see a change in the surface abundances?
+How does this depend on the choice of _n_?